ben-mulhern/cd-collection/README.md

 ~re-start

-to fire up server, then go to localhost:8080 (or most interesting page is localhost:8080/public/artists.html)
+to fire up server, then go to localhost:8080